buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     If ``command`` contains nested lists (for example, from a properties substitution), then that list will be flattened before it is executed.

 ``workdir``
-    All ShellCommands are run by default in the ``workdir``, which defaults to the :file:`build` subdirectory of the slave builder's base directory.
+    All ShellCommands are run by default in the ``workdir``, which defaults to the :file:`build` subdirectory of the worker builder's base directory.
-    The absolute path of the workdir will thus be the slave's basedir (set as an option to ``buildslave create-slave``, :ref:`Creating-a-worker`) plus the builder's basedir (set in the builder's ``builddir`` key in :file:`master.cfg`) plus the workdir itself (a class-level attribute of the BuildFactory, defaults to :file:`build`).
+    The absolute path of the workdir will thus be the worker's basedir (set as an option to ``buildslave create-slave``, :ref:`Creating-a-worker`) plus the builder's basedir (set in the builder's ``builddir`` key in :file:`master.cfg`) plus the workdir itself (a class-level attribute of the BuildFactory, defaults to :file:`build`).

     For example::